The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Essential self-adjointness of the Dirac Hamiltonian

 and a family of spacelike hypersurfaces

 with compact boundaries

-The construction of \cite{Finster_2016} is essentially dependent on the existence of a Killing vector field $K$ which is timelike and tangential at the boundary $\partial\mathcal{M}$, as the choice of time coordinate $t$ used in \cite{Finster_2016} to formulate the Cauchy problem for the Dirac equation is precisely along $K=\partial_t$.
-However, as in the Kerr geometry, the Killing vector field $K=\partial_\tau$ is not everywhere timelike on $\partial \mathcal{M}$.
-For the condition for $\partial_\tau$ to be timelike on $\partial\mathcal{M}$, in our chosen signature, is
+The construction of \cite{Finster_2016} is crucially dependent on the existence of a Killing vector field $K$ which is timelike and tangential at the boundary $\partial\mathcal{M}$, as the choice of time coordinate $t$ used to formulate the Cauchy problem for the Dirac equation is precisely along $K=\partial_t$.
+However, as in the Kerr geometry, the Killing vector field $\partial_\tau$ is not everywhere timelike on $\partial \mathcal{M}$, as can be seen as follows.
+The condition for $\partial_\tau$ to be timelike on $\partial\mathcal{M}$, in our chosen metric signature, is

 or equivalently

 for all $\theta\in(0,\pi/2)$.
 Supposing this were satisfied and using the fact that

 we then must have